Pattern Avoidance in Extensions of Comb-Like Posets: -avoidance in type- combs

 In this section, we will enumerate the $312$-avoiding linear extensions of {\combB{\numteeth}{\toothlen}}.
 More specifically, we will prove that the number of $312$-avoiding linear extensions of {\combB{\numteeth}{\toothlen}} is the same as the number of $(\toothlen + 1)$-ary trees on {\numteeth} nodes.

 \begin{definition} A $(\toothlen + 1)$-ary tree on {\numteeth} nodes is a rooted tree in which each node has at most $\toothlen + 1$ children.
-The nodes are unlabeled and only the shape of the tree is considered, as illustrated in Figures \ref{fig:threenodebinarytrees} and \ref{fig:threenodeternarytrees}. \end{definition}
+The nodes are unlabeled and only the shape of the tree is considered, as illustrated in Figures \ref{fig:threenodebinarytrees} and \ref{fig:threenodeternarytrees}.
+Specifically, note that the position of each node's children is significant (e.g. right vs. left in the binary trees of Figure \ref{fig:threenodebinarytrees}, and right vs. center vs. left in the ternary trees of Figure \ref{fig:threenodeternarytrees}). \end{definition}